uibk-dps-teaching/ps_os_2023/README.md

 `export MANPATH=":$MANPATH"`

 ## Connecting to ZID-GPL via SSH

-**NOTE**: You have to be inside the University network to be able to connect via SSH.
-See [here](https://www.uibk.ac.at/zid/netz-komm/vpn/) for more information.

 To log into ZID-GPL via SSH, use the following command on Linux/Mac OSX: